Greginkansas/-openhab-openhab1wiki/Snapshot-Binding.md

 * can optionally resize snapshots to create thumbs/previews in the webpages
 * can render the original snapshot

 To use it, create a subdirectory in webapps called `snapshot-resources` and provide template files for the various views.
-Please see the examples provided.

-Have a look at the example template files
+Please see this [example zip of template files](https://drive.google.com/file/d/0B3zmi0FWXByrT1VzTWJ6N3p0a3M/view?usp=sharing) which should be self explanatory.